zeon-studio-portal/barry-portfolio-nextjs/content/sections/about-ceo.md

   title: WHAT TO **EXPECT**
   image: /images/speakers/founder-1.png
   description: >
-    Be it an arena of 10,000+ or a workshop of 20, Barry's talks are tailored to elevate audiences to elevate audiences through life-changing stories of transformation, cautionary tales, and actionable insights; based on my 25+ years building, scaling and growing by learning together with billionaires, celebrities, scaleups, startups, exited founders, and leaders of Fortune 500 companies.
+    Be it a stage speaking to 10,000+ people or leading a workshop with 20, Barry's energizing talks are tailored to every audience and overflowing with real life-changing stories of transformation, cautionary tales, and actionable insights.
-  quote: '"We are all in the business of changing lives."'
+  quote: look forward to meeting your needs - </br> exactly as a speaker!
   name: Barry Stamos
   button:
     enable: true
-    label: 'Most Popular Talks '
+    label: Keynote Sessions
-    link: '/about '
+    link: /about
 draft: false
 ---